Ria424/developers-animatesdk-docs/BitmapInstance_object/BitmapInstance3.md

 #### Description

-Read-only property; an integer that represents the height of the bitmap—that is, the number of pixels in the vertical dimension.
+Read-only property; integer; an integer that represents the height of the bitmap—that is, the number of pixels in the vertical dimension.

 #### Example